-- [For Substance Abuse Select]: Total abstinence from all legal, illegal or illicit drugs and other mood-altering substances (which includes alcohol, cannabis/cannabinoids, and any potentially addictive medications) for the duration of this Relapse Prevention Agreement. - [For Substance Dependence Select]: Total abstinence from all legal, illegal or illicit drugs and other mood-altering substances (which includes alcohol, cannabis/cannabinoids, and any potentially addictive medications) for as long as you are working in a Safety Critical Position. - 2.
+- [For Substance Abuse Select]: Total abstinence from all legal, illegal or illicit drugs and other mood altering substances (which includes alcohol, cannabis/cannabinoids, and any potentially addictive medications) for the duration of this Relapse Prevention Agreement. - [For Substance Dependence Select]: Total abstinence from all legal, illegal or illicit drugs and other mood altering substances (which includes alcohol, cannabis/cannabinoids, and any potentially addictive medications) for as long as you are working in a Safety Critical Position. - 2.
 Relapse Prevention Program Counsellor meetings at a minimum of once a month. - 3.
 Mutual Support Program meetings at a minimum of three times per week.
 These meetings are to be attended by you in person with attendance records to be provided to your Relapse Prevention Program Counsellor on request. - 4.
 Maintenance of a substance use disorders sponsor. - 5.
-Immediately notifying your Relapse Prevention Program Counsellor of any relapse behaviors, including the use of any prohibited substances including legal, illegal or illicit drugs and any other mood-altering substances. - 6.
+Immediately notifying your Relapse Prevention Program Counsellor of any relapse behaviors, including the use of any prohibited substances including legal, illegal or illicit drugs and any other mood altering substances. - 6.
 Participation in a substance testing program.

-Railway Association of Canada RIGHT TRACK Section: 4 Version: 2.2 Title: RAILWAY MEDICAL GUIDELINES Subsection 4.8 - Substance Use Disorders • with any recommended treatm y of counseling and continuing nent program recommendations including g care meetings.
+ssociation I Section: 4 Version: 2.2

+Title: RAILWAY MEDICAL GUIDELINES

+Subsection 4.8 - Substance e Use Disorders

-- 8. Written reports from your healthcare providers, at the discretion of the Railway's Chief Medical Officer. - 9.
+- 7. Compliance with any recommended treatment program recommendations including the frequency of counseling and continuing care meetings. - 8.
+Written reports from your healthcare providers, at the discretion of the Railway's Chief Medical Officer. - 9.
 A duration of two years.